Why copywriters hate SEO (and why they really shouldn’t).

 Persuasive copy that is enjoyable to read is the ultimate aim, just as it always has been.
-You must write compelling content that solves a particular problem (why would someone would want to read the article otherwise?).
-For anyone discovering you via a search engine, the headline and first paragraph may have the right words, but if it’s not written in a compelling way, then that doesn’t help you.
+You must write compelling content that solves a particular problem – why would someone would want to read the article otherwise?
+Think of those discovering your content through a search engine: the headline and first paragraph may have the right words, but if it’s not written in a compelling way, then that doesn’t help you.
 Good, tight headlines (under 55 characters), subheadings and introductions are a must.

 The most important information always goes at the top in any article, cascading down by order of importance.
 This principle works exactly the same for your keywords.
 More on that later.

-And last, it doesn’t matter what it is, you must write in a way that engages and entertains – would you enjoy reading your piece?
+It doesn’t matter what the subject is, you must write in a way that engages and entertains – would you enjoy reading your piece?
 If not, rework it.

 2. Implementing your keywords